 Eventually, this burden will catch up with them.
 A missed paycheck or medical emergency might be the the straw that breaks the camels back, as these families are forced to make hard choices and compromises to make ends meet.
 Necessary medications are foregone, payday loans taken out, or credit cards maxed out with unsustainable debt.
 The consequences of these choices inevitably lead to a Catch 22 with no way out besides shelters, doubling up, living in motel rooms, sleeping in cars, or worse – becoming homeless.
 And in Central Florida, one in every 50 families and one in every 17 children will experience homelessness in the course of a year (45).

 These extremely low income families are the working poor.
 They are the subject of the Heart of Florida United Way’s A.L.I.C.E.
 (Asset Limited Income Constrained Employed) Report, which details the struggles of Floridians trying to survive with only the most basic necessities.
 According to this report, the Household Survival Budget for a family with 2 children is $47,484; which only includes Housing, Child care, Food, Transportation, Health Care, and 10% Miscellaneous (i.e. cell phone expenses).
-However, the median family income is $45,040 per year.
-It is estimated that 3.2 million households, or 45% of total households in Florida, are struggling to afford these necessities (4).
+However, the median family income is estimated to receive only $45,040 per year.
+It is statistically undeniable that 3.2 million households, or 45% of total households in Florida, are struggling to afford these necessities (4).

 Add to this equation wage stagnation and the fact that only 22 units of affordable housing exist per 100 extremely low income families; it’s no wonder that nearly 70,000 homeless youth were enrolled in Florida’s schools in 2013.
 That is, 18 % of the Nation’s homeless school-aged children live in Florida (7).
-The psychological, nutritional and academic consequences for these students are the only part of this that adds up, concomitantly increasing the costs of public education, social services, and future prison expenses in the worst case scenarios.
+The psychological, nutritional and academic consequences for these students abound; concomitantly increasing the costs of public education, social services, and future prison expenses in the worst case scenarios.
 But most importantly, even the brightest children may be robbed of the chance to go on to lead healthy, balanced, and productive lives.
-Whether your political affiliations would have you fix this by increasing the minimum wage or not, we can all agree that there is a deficit of housing that is both affordable and available.
+Whether your political affiliations would have you fix this by increasing the minimum wage or not, we can all agree that there is a deficit of equal housing that is both affordable and available.
 Increasing this inventory is a public good and worthwhile investment in preventing family homelessness.

 Imagine what it’s like to raise your family in a motel.
 The academic, nutritional and social consequences for children abound.
 It’s only a step above homelessness, but so many are cycling through seedy motel rooms because of the lack of affordable housing in Central Florida… Yesterday, my friend Jen and I volunteered to survey the occupants of some of these motels.
 We met both families and individuals with interesting stories of how they ended up in this situation, and most interestingly – they were all employed.
 I’ll share a few of their stories here.